The strategic guide to order tracking AI chat in 2026

 Start small by focusing on common queries, then gradually expand its capabilities.
 Crucially, connect your order tracking AI chat to all relevant knowledge sources, like help centers and internal wikis, and thoroughly test it in a simulation mode before going live to ensure readiness.

-Many platforms use a per-resolution pricing model, where you pay for each ticket the AI resolves, leading to unpredictable and escalating costs.
-Others might include limited resolutions in a base plan with high overage fees.
-Solutions like eesel AI offer flat subscription models without per-resolution charges.
+Many platforms use a per-resolution pricing model, where you pay for each ticket the AI resolves, which aligns costs with the successful automation of tasks.
+Others might include a specific number of resolutions in a base plan.
+Solutions like eesel AI offer flat subscription models for teams with different preferences.